-The views and opinion expressed in this post are not our own, each section’s contributor expresses his/her own.
+The views and opinions expressed in this post are not our own, each section’s contributor expresses his/her own.

 Some Advice on how to stay safe when traveling

-Just exerting this precautions will make you safe almost everywhere, things can happen of course, but they can happen even if you’re not traveling
+Just exerting these precautions will make you safe almost everywhere, things can happen of course, but they can happen even if you’re not traveling

 How safe is to travel in Venezuela?

 Venezuela is unlike any other country in South America and if you use common sense and some basic safety precautions, you can visit and I guarantee you’ll be blown away by its surreal landscapes and nice people.
 Whatever you like doing, you will find it in Venezuela.

 - Caribbean beaches – Choroni and Chichiriviche de Falcon are most likely the most budget-friendly places in the Caribbean.

 - Angel Falls – it’s the world’s tallest waterfall and unlike many popular sites in South America, you won’t find any gift shops and crowds of tourists here.
 You need to fly into Canaima National Park, take a four-hour boat through the jungle, and after half an hour hike, you’ll see and can swim right under the waterfall.
 Read our post for more details.